cryptekbits/KPAstroDashboard/INSTALL.md

 2. Double-click the downloaded `.bat` file to run it
 3. The installer will:
    - Download the latest application package directly from GitHub
-   - Check if Python is installed (and install it if necessary)
+   - Check if Python is installed (and install or upgrade it if necessary)
    - Install all required packages
    - Create a desktop shortcut for easy access